 - An offender re-registers in another jurisdiction

-People who register as sex offenders must provide the following information to the county sheriff’s office:
+The Colorado sex offender rules require registrants to provide the following information to the county sheriff’s office:

 - Name (including aliases)

 - Date of birth

 - Place of employment